This article was also published on e27.

-At Fintonia Group, all collateral is deposited with a fully-insured third-party custodian for safekeeping.
-Your BTC collateral is held securely in an offline cold wallet.
-Combined, these state-of-the-art security measures reduce the risk of theft or loss of your assets to a negligible level.
+At Fintonia Group, we work with a fully-insured third-party custodian who utilise state-of-the-art security measures that reduce the risk of theft or loss of your assets.

 Why Fintonia Group?

 As one of the only crypto liquidity providers that’s regulated by the Monetary Authority of Singapore, Fintonia Group is a cut above the rest.
 Be assured that your Bitcoin holdings are managed by a financial services provider that complies with stringent regulatory standards.